myatktun/myatktun.github.io/_sources/DataStructure&Algorithms.rst

 Hash Table
 ----------
-    * also called hashes, maps, hash maps, dictionaries, associative arrays
+    * also called hash, map, hash map, dictionary, associative array
     * built on top of array, unordered data structure
     * contain a set of keys, each with associated value, key-value pairs
     * used to implement dictionary interface